wix-incubator/headless-components/docs/api/EVENT_INTERFACE.md

 ### Event.AddToIcsCalendar

-Displays the event add to ICS calendar link with customizable rendering.
+Displays link to add the event to ICS calendar.

 **Props**